zyedidia/sobox/notes.md

 * The function inside the sandbox executes, and then executes `ret`, which takes it to its return function, which invokes the "return" runtime call.
 * The return runtime call restores the host stack (saved in the active LFI process struct), and restores callee-saved registers.
 * When the return runtime call attempts to return, the return address points back to the original caller of `bar`, so at this point the function has completed execution and control transfers back to the caller.

+# How the tool works

+When you invoke the `sobox` tool, you pass it a shared library that you want to wrap (`libfoo.so`).
+The tool will generate four files from some templates stored in `embed/` and put them into a `gen` directory.

+* `stub.s`: an LFI program that is meant to run inside the sandbox and is linked with `libfoo.so`.
+This program records all exported functions in `libfoo.so` into a table, and then makes a runtime call to exit.
+It also includes the code for the "retfn", a function that invokes the return runtime call.
+* `includes.c`, `trampolines.s`, `libinit.c`: these comprise the code for the generated library.
+    * `includes.c`: used to embed files into the generated library, such as the dynamic linker, `libfoo.so` itself, and the stub.
+    * `libinit.c`: contains the library constructor that initializes the LFI engine, runs the stub, and copies the sandbox's trampoline table into the host trampoline table (`__lfi_trampotable`, defined in `trampolines.s`).
+    * `trampolines.s`: includes the host trampoline table (`__lfi_trampotable`), as well as trampolines for each exported function.
+Each function's trampoline loads the sandbox address for the wrapped function from the trampoline table into `%r12` and then jumps to the generic `__lfi_trampoline` routine that switches to the sandbox environment and jumps to `%r12`.

+After generating `stub.s`, Sobox invokes the LFI GCC compiler to build it to an ELF program.
+The compiler is invoked with `libfoo.so` so that the stub gets dynamically linked with the wrapped library.

+Next, `includes.c`, `libinit.c` and `trampolines.s` are compiled into `libfoo.box.so`, along with `liblfix` which is also linked in statically. `liblfix` is the library for creating LFI sandboxes and includes handlers for a Linux-compatible system call subset.